 Protect yourself with Allianz Travel Insurance.
-Their website will show a grid of tour cost and your age category for you to make selections.
-As of January 2017, Naturalist Journeys pays 100% of your flight carbon offset.
+Please note, starting in January 2017, Naturalist Journeys pays 100% of your flight carbon offset.

 Cost of the Journey

 Cost of the journey, \$2995 DBL / \$3450 SGL from San José, Costa Rica, is based on double occupancy and includes: airport transfers, accommodations for 10 nights, meals as specified in the itinerary, professional guide services, local guides, local park and reserve entrance fees, and miscellaneous program expenses.
 It does not include roundtrip airfare to or from San José, or items of a personal nature such as laundry, telephone, drinks from the bar, or gratuities for porterage or personal services.
 With fewer than six participants, a small group surcharge (typically \$100 - \$300 per participant) may apply.